ghostburns/ETS0309-15-3rd-yr/Python_101/README.md

 - str.count(): Returns the count of non-overlapping occurrences of a substring.
 - str.replace(): Returns a copy of the string with occurrences of a substring replaced.
 - str.strip(): Returns a copy of the string with leading and trailing whitespace removed.
+- str.lstrip(): Returns a copy of the string with leading whitespace removed.
+- str.rstrip(): Returns a copy of the string with trailing whitespace removed.
+- str.split(): Splits the string into a list of substrings.

 ## Method Explanations and Examples